 In 2011, the Dunedin Youth Orchestra proudly announced a new award for young composers.
 This is an annual award for an orchestral composition with prize money donated by the former Audrey Reid Charitable Trust.
 The DYO is pleased to be able to support young composers in our community.

 The aim of the Audrey Reid Composition Prize is to foster and encourage orchestral composition for Youth Orchestras by local composers of a similar age.
 Entrants should be currently resident in Otago or Southland.
 Winners receive financial compensation and their winning entry performed by the Dunedin Youth Orchestra.

-Entries for the Audrey Reid Composition Prize are due in April each year (the exact date varies) and the winner is announced at the first concert of the year.
+Entries for the Audrey Reid Composition Prize are due on May the tenth this year and the winner will be announced at the first concert of the year.

 Previous recipients include: